cloudxabide/tech-notes/Azure-Arc-Demo/README.md

-## Sample deployment file to be used in Azure-Arc Clusters with Flex and Gitops based deployments.
+## Sample deployment to be used in Azure-Arc Clusters with Flex and Gitops based deployments.